 Size and weight

 Labradoodles are categorized in three sizes.
 Standard, Medium and Miniature.
-I only breed Standard size, which are about the size of a thin but tall lab.
+I breed standard, and mediums

 Standard - 22-24 inches

 Standard: Weight - Female - 40-60 pounds Male - 50-80 pounds Medium to large Breed dog.